James Stronge (Mid-Armagh MP): Death

 Author Tim Pat Coogan stated that Norman Stronge and his son were shot because sectarian assassinations were claiming the lives of Catholics, but did not state that they were involved in these killings.

-As Stronge was shot alongside his father, and it is not known who was shot first, he is presumed to have momentarily succeeded as 9th Baronet under the legal fiction known as the doctrine of survival.

 Son and father were buried in Tynan Parish church, at his funeral, a telegram sent from the Queen (to one of Norman's daughters) was read, it stated; "I was deeply shocked to learn of the tragic death of your father and brother; Prince Philip joins me in sending you and your sister all our deepest sympathy on your dreadful loss.
 Sir Norman's loyal and distinguished service will be remembered".

 In 1984, Seamus Shannon was arrested by the Garda Síochána in the Republic of Ireland and handed over to the RUC on a warrant accusing him of involvement in the killing of James and his father.
 The Irish Supreme Court considering his extradition to Northern Ireland rejected the defence that these were political offences saying that they were "so brutal, cowardly and callous that it would be a distortion of language if they were to be accorded the status of a political offence".
 The charges were later dropped against Shannon.

 Memorial

 James Stronge is remembered with a tablet in the assembly chamber in the Parliament Buildings at Stormont.

-He is also listed on the National Police Memorial Roll Of Honour.
+He is also listed on the National Police Memorial Roll of Honour.